hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Deploy Lambda to copy files between S3 buckets/index.md

 For every object creation and modification event in the source S3 bucket, Lambda function will:

-* Process event information to extract the source bucket and created/modified object names
+* Process event information to extract the source bucket and created/modified object names.
-* Copy object from a source to the destination S3 bucket with the same name
+* Copy object from a source to the destination S3 bucket with the same name.

-## Complete source code
+## Complete source code.

 Full source code of the example can be found at [Hands-On.Cloud GitHub page](https://github.com/hands-on-cloud/hands-on.cloud/tree/master/hugo/content/Terraform%20recipe%20-%20Deploy%20Lambda%20to%20copy%20files%20between%20S3%20buckets/src)

-## Resume
+## Resume.

 In this article, we showed how to use Terraform to manage the deployment of Lambda functions.
 We created a simple function, which copies uploaded objects from one S3 bucket to another.